GavinPalmer1984/rasa_bots/politician_bot/data/nlu.md

 - you do not like people to be accountable

 ## intent:what_is_gavins_it_system
+- it system
+- what is the solution
+- what is the answer
+- what is it
 - what is gavin's it system
 - what is the it sysem of the future
+- what is the it system
+- what is the IT system
+- what is the IT system?
 - what is the fourth branch of government
 - what is the fourth frontier
 - what is the purpose of the it system